Arshit-dv/PrismR/README.md

   feature = "Solar.R"
 )

-Dashed Green Benchmark: 80% readiness boundary.

-Dynamic Stability Spoke: Automatically expands the radar with a Stability axis when Feature Stability is available.
+The radar automatically expands with a Stability axis when stability information is available for the selected feature.

 Standalone Diagnostic Functions

-Each PrismR module can also be called as an independent diagnostic function.
+Each PrismR module can also be used independently.

 quality_score(data)